14sammie41/aat-cars/README.md

 + [Favicon.io](https://favicon.io/#google_vignette) used to create a simple favicon with the correct colors and fonts as used throughout the site.
 Then link to each page.
 + [IloveIMG.com](https://www.iloveimg.com/) was used to compress all of my images to optimize page load up.
 + [Grammarly](https://app.grammarly.com/ddocs/2742182934) was used to check and correct all of the grammar on this README file.
++ [Geeks for Geeks](https://www.geeksforgeeks.org/python/python-uploading-images-in-django/) was used to learn how to add user images into my Django models to bring the blog posts to life.

 ## Bug problems and solutions